BioBoost/course_programming_from_base_to_ace/docs/24-defining-custom-classes/README.md

 The nice part about objects is that they **can contain both data and behavior**.
 This makes them **standalone entities** that have a state and a way to change or act upon that state using methods.

-A method is basically a block of code with a name.
-This name can be used to invoke/call the method from another place in your application.
-The special thing about methods, compared to regular functions, is that they are called on objects and are therefore executed in context of the objects, meaning they are considered part of that object and can access the internal state of these objects.
+**A method is basically a block of code with a name.** This name can be used to invoke/call the method from another place in your application.
+The special thing about methods, compared to regular functions, is that they are called on objects and are therefore **executed in context of the objects**, meaning they are considered part of that object and can access the internal state of these objects.

 Consider the previous code example of the `Point` class.